The Journey to Serve the Collective Good

-My Dad often asked me as I grew up: are you helping people?
-Among his many amazing sayings that have a lasting impact on me, this one served both a the roots from me feet, and my north star.
+My Dad often asked me as I grew up, “Are you helping people?”
+Among his many amazing sayings that have had a lasting impact on me, this one served both as the roots under my feet and my own working north star.
 As I sought out educational and professional opportunities, it was a question he’d often ask me.
-It is a question that keeps me honest about my work, and who I am.
+It is a question that still today keeps me honest about my work and who I am.

-My commitment has been to figure out how to help people live better today that yesterday.
-This path turned and emerged through work in policy, direct services, international efforts, living in war zones and slums.
+My commitment in this work has been to figure out how to help people live better today than yesterday.
+This sometimes winding path emerged from work in policy, direct services, international efforts and living in war zones..
 It also evolved through work in the nonprofit sector, government and philanthropy.
-As my work has evolved, it has been critical for me that we find ways to weave power, resources, and ideas together that can benefit communities.
-We don’t live our lives in neat “sector silos” Our problems and successes are due to complexities either working in our favor or not.
-I was committed to learning how to connect the dots from the inside the dot to lean towards favor.
+As my work has evolved, it has been critical for me that we find ways to weave power, resources and ideas together in service of the communities we serve.
+We don’t live our lives in neat “sector silos.”
+Both our problems and successes are due to the complexities of the systems that built them.
+I am committed to learning how to connect the dots from inside the dot to lean towards justice.

-I found a quite corner of a coffee shop on cold snowy day and did some searching.
-I don’t have a 5 year plan – my own thinking doesn’t conform to that.
-I didn’t have all the answers – learning, curiosity, and asking questions is part of who I am.
-I didn’t know if it would work out – but I knew I could figure it out and try.
+I found a quiet corner in a coffee shop on a cold snowy day and did some soul searching.
+I didn’t have a 5 year plan – my own thinking doesn’t conform to that.
+I didn’t have all the answers.
+Learning, curiosity and asking questions is part of who I am.
+I didn’t know if it would work out, but I knew I could figure it out and try.
 I would try to turn down the volume on the noise.
 I would get quiet.
 And with that, I began to articulate my principles.

-First, be of service to my mission.
+First: to be of service to my mission.
 Advance good and better for people.
-My mission is to of service not for a “bottom line” but intstead, and higher bar.
+My mission is to be of service, not a “bottom line” but to humans.

-Second, I resolve to do solid, honest, good work for my clients.
-I will hustle to find answers, tools, and pathways for those also committed to social good.
+Second: I resolve to do solid, honest and good work for my clients.
+I will hustle to find answers, tools and pathways for those also committed to social good.
 Your mission is my mission.
 I am all in.

-And last, I will come from abundance.
+Third: I will come from abundance.
 Our challenges are big and complex.
 There is more than enough space for our collective smarts and energy to invest in problem solving.
 Scarcity is the work of the master - it drives fear and disconnection.

-Saathi means with/partner.
+Saathi means “with/partner”.
 This word deeply defines how I work with clients – we partner on making progress.
 I don’t consult from behind the glass or through templates.
-Partnering means we listen, collaborate, and connect.
+Partnering means we listen, we collaborate and we connect.

-My work, Saathi’s work, is ever evolving.
-I work with clients who are deeply committed to social good, progress, and taking on the authentic, real, tough challenges of reshaping our systems, selves, and communities.
+My work is ever evolving.
+I aim to work with clients who are deeply committed to social good, progress and taking on the authentic, real and tough challenges of reshaping our systems, selves and communities.

 Let's do this.